RedhawkSDR/assets/sdr/components/HardLimit/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.HardLimit`.
+Contains the source and build script for the REDHAWK `rh.HardLimit` component.
 This component thresholds data so that all data is between the upper and lower limit as specified by the properties.

 ## Installation